wp-plugins/woocommerce-email-test/readme.txt

 == Description ==

-Allows you to send tests of the WooCommerce emails to any email address.
+Allows you to view in bowser tests of the WooCommerce emails.

 This plugin adds an "Email Test" options within your WooCommerce menu.
-From there, you can specify a test email address, select a test order, and send test emails for the following email types:
+From there, you can specify a test order, and view test emails for the following email types:
 New Order
 Processing Order
 Completed Order
 Customer Invoice
-New Account
-Reset Password
 Customer Note

 Note - this plugin only works with WooCommerce.

 == Frequently Asked Questions ==

-Can I send emails to any address?
-Yes
+Does this plugin send emails?
+No

 Will existing customers see test emails in their inbox?
-No

-Are there sending limits on the test emails?
 No